Fixed-fee leasehold conveyancing in Rhosesmor:

 • Registering of the assignment of the change of lessee after a sale

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before seeking the advice of a professional.

 Other Topics